What is the mission of the New England Wildlife Center?

 For the summer session, there is no application deadline.
-PLEASE NOTE: The summer 2019 program is now full and we are not longer accepting applications for summer 2019.
 Applicants are accepted or denied on a rolling basis.
 Because we receive the highest volume of applications for the summer session, we encourage interested candidates to submit an application as early as possible to allow for appropriate evaluation and scheduling.
 You should expect to hear from the Center, in writing, within two months after submitting an application.
 Fall, winter and spring seasons also do not have a deadline.
 Applicants are accepted or denied on a rolling basis.

 May I apply for more than one season at a time?